DevnagriAI/dota-sdk-android/README.md

 # Get Supported languages

 You can get supported languages for the SDK using this method.
-This will return hashmap of language code and language name
+This will return hashmap of language name and language code

-    DevNagriTranslationSDK.getAllSupportableLanguages();
+   val supportedLangauges =  DevNagriTranslationSDK.getAllSupportableLanguages()

 # Translate String, List and Map on runtime

 You can use these methods anywhere in your project and these will provide translation for current active locale in callback method.

 # Get Translation of a Specific String.

     DevNagriTranslationSdk.getTranslationOfString("SampleText"){ translation ->
   	   // use translated text here